haxsaw/actuator-docs/source/manual/namespace-basic.rst

 .. code:: python

-    app_server = Role("app_server",
+  app_server = Role("app_server", host_ref=MyInfraModel.server,
-                      host_ref=MyInfraModel.server,
                     variables=(Var("ROLE_NAME", "MyApp"),
                                Var("PRIVATE", "mind yer bidnizz", in_env=False)))

 Besides a name and host_ref, this Role defines its own Vars.
 One, "ROLE_NAME", has the same name as a Var defined at the global model level with ``with_variables()``, and thus overrides the value of that Var with its own hard-coded value of "MyApp".
-It also adds a new Var, "PRIVATE", which only the app_server component can "see".
-This is because any component's set of visible Vars is the union of the ones more global to it plus the ones that are defined on the component directly.
-In this way, individual Roles can define Vars that only the Role will have visibility of, and Vars that should impact the entire namespace can be defined globally for the namespace.
+It also adds a new Var, "PRIVATE", which only the app_server component can access.
+This is because any Role's set of visible Vars is the union of the ones more global to it plus the ones that are defined on the Role directly.
+In this way, individual Roles can define Vars to which only the Role will have visibility, and Vars that should impact the entire namespace can be defined globally in the namespace.

 ======================